Pali Naka

 Pali Naka is an area in Bandra-Khar.
 The Pali Hill locality is famous as the residence of several Bollywood film stars.

 Pali Naka is synonymous with Pali Market - a bustling energetic bazaar at the foot of Pali Hill.
 It is dotted with several vegetable hawkers selling exotic and regular vegetables, Jude Bakery - an old bread & eggs store which has been around for years, general provisions stores, wine shops, furniture stores, key makers and chemists.
 There is also a small police station at Pali Naka.

-This part of Mumbai also draws a lot of expatriates and the stores at Pali Naka have evolved to meet everybody's food requirements.

-Little ahead, down the road, there are several restaurants and pubs frequented by the locals and migrant population of Mumbai.
-The landmark is iconic - with some places like Toto's Garage Pub having cult following.
+This part of Mumbai also draws a lot of expatriates and the stores at Pali Naka.
+There are several restaurants and pubs frequented by the locals and migrant population of Mumbai.